michaelnebeling/jqmultitouch/README.md

 * [Picture Viewing Application](examples/pictures.html): Simple picture viewing application that shows jQMultiTouch's support for attachable behaviours to support common dragging, scaling and rotation behaviours
 * [CNN Application](examples/cnn.html): Simple prototype of the CNN web site using jQMultiTouch gestures to play around with the interaction between screens

-## Features

-* **Support for Firefox and WebKit Browsers**:  One of the core features of jQMultiTouch is that it supports Firefox and WebKit-based browsers such as Safari.
-As a result, cross-browser compatibilty issues between different touch event models and data are resolved and touch events can be handled in a uniform way independent of browser-specific implementations.
-* **Default Multi-Touch Gesture Handlers**:  jQMultiTouch provides support for custom touch and gesture handlers, but also offers default implementations to enable common dragging, scaling and rotation operations in supported browsers.
-* **Touch History Query and Evaluation Mechanisms**:  One of the core components of jQMultiTouch is the touch event buffer or history.
-The touch history keeps a record of current and previous touches, and can be filtered by all touch-related properties, e.g. touch id (i.e. finger), touch event, target element and timestamp.
-This is important for gestures that may involve several fingers, a series of touch down, move and up events as well as multiple target elements within a certain period of time.
-* **Gesture Templates**: To make working with the touch history easier for developers, jQMultiTouch provides several methods for querying and filtering the entries according to a combination of criteria.
-These can for example be used to detect simple swipe left/right gestures.
-* **Touch Support**: jQMultiTouch also provides a cross-browser compatible method to find out whether touch events are supported by the device and browser in use.
-* **Device Orientation**: In addition, jQMultiTouch provides a simple way of reacting to changes in the orientation of the device.

 ## FAQ

 **Q: What is jQMultiTouch?**